 We love this bra's seamless structure that minimizes bra lines and looks great under tight-fitting shirts.
 Lightly-lined foam cups add comfort and shape.

 Finding the right size can be a challenge, plus sizes run small.
 Support may not be adequate for large breasts.

 Boasts a cross-over structure that smooths the side and back for an attractive fit.
 Very comfortable and flexible.
 Cups are lined with light material and straps tend to stay in place.

 Ladies with very large breasts may find the support is just average.

 This pretty bra combines slight padding with soft material for a flattering, lifted fit.
 Lacey embellishments around the top of the cups give it an ultra feminine appearance.

 While not true under wires, this bra has side inserts for added support that some wearers found uncomfortable.
 Cups tend to run somewhat large.

 Digging, poking underwire is out, and comfort is in — which is why wireless bras have grown in popularity.
-Why put up with an uncomfortable bra all day when there's another option?
-If support is a concern for you, it's possible to find some extremely supportive wireless bras, but you might be surprised to discover that you don't need as much support as you've come to believe.
+Why put up with an uncomfortable bra all day when you have another option?
+If support is a concern for you, finding extremely supportive wireless bras is possible, but you might be surprised to discover that you don't need as much support as you've come to believe.

 Choosing the right type of wireless bra is vital, whether a structured bra, a simple bralette, or a sports bra.
 You should also make sure you're buying the right size: polls show that up to 80% of people who wear bras routinely wear the wrong size.
 Think, too, about whether you want a wireless bra made of lightweight material or one with contoured or padded cups.